Introduction

 A.5.
 Socially Open Non-Deterministic Mapping

-• However, when the structure of the space becomes highly complex, and when a program is socially open, it is self-evident that it becomes non-deterministic because of the social heat bath of a vast number of members and the complexity inside that space.
+- However, when the internal structure of a program becomes highly complex and the program is socially open, it is self-evident that it becomes non-deterministic because it is affected by the social heat bath of a vast number of members and by the complexity of its own internal state.

 A.6.
 Evidence-Preserving Aggregation Rather Than Free-Form Summarization